sevenseasofbri/Orbital-README/README.md

 Summary:

 ### **Navigation and User Experience**
-1. 100% of respondents rated the navigation experience of our app 5/5
+1. 100% of respondents rated the navigation experience of our app.
-2. 50% of respondents rated the aesthetics and user interface of our app 5/5
+2. 87.5% of respondents rated the aesthetics and user interface of our app.
 - Feedback: Would be nice if the cards had a add button to them to export to CUSTOMIZE and GENERATOR.
             Navabar colour can be better.
 Currently dull.

 ### **Feature 1: Suggested Places**
-- 100% of respondents rated our app 4/5 with regards to how likely they were to use this feature
+- 71.4% of respondents rated our app 4/5 with regards to how likely they were to use this feature.
 - 100 % of users said this was an easy to use feature.
 - Bugs faced: Mexico was not returning results.
               The Welcome text was glitching as the places were loading.
 - Feedback: Would be nice if the cards had a add button to them to export to CUSTOMIZE and GENERATOR.

 ### **Feature 2: Customise Itinerary**
-- 100% of respondents rated our app 5/5 with regards to how likely they were to use this feature
+- 57.1 % and 42.9 % of respondents rated our app 4/5 and 5/5 respectively with regards to how likely they were to use this feature
 - 100 % of users said this was an easy to use feature.
 - Bugs faced: Sometimes places return blank on the table
 - Feedback: Useful feature for keeping track of time and saves the pain of checking opening closing hours ourself.

 ### **Feature 3: Generate Itinerary**
-- 100% of respondents rated our app 5/5 with regards to how likely they were to use this feature
+- 71.4 % and 28.6 % of respondents rated our app 4/5 and 5/5 respectively with regards to how likely they were to use this feature
 - 100 % of users said this was an easy to use feature.
 - Bugs faced: None
 - Feedback: Formatted address returned is not very userfriendly.
 Needs an easier address format.

 ### **Feature 4: Add to Google Calendar**
-- 100% of respondents rated our app 4/5 with regards to how likely they were to use this feature
+- 57.1 % and 42.9 % of respondents rated our app 4/5 and 5/5 respectively with regards to how likely they were to use this feature
 - 100 % of users said this was an easy to use feature.
 - Bugs faced: Calendar function added same event multiple times Overlapping places still get added.
 - Feedback: A genuinely good feature for quicker storage of itinerary.

 ### **Feature 5: Download PDF**
-- 100% of respondents rated our app 5/5 with regards to how likely they were to use this feature
+- 57.1%  and 42.9 % of respondents rated our app 4/5 and 5/5 respectivelywith regards to how likely they were to use this feature
 - 100 % of users said this was an easy to use feature.
 - Bugs faced: None
 - Feedback: Storage of Generator places names can be more friendly.

 ### **Insights on User Testing and it's importance**

-**1. Experience**
+**1. General Feedback:** Alerts can be more customizable to the error.
+Users should be able to choose the number of reminders they want in the Calender.
+Both Generator and Itinerary should be under the same page and be presented as a choice rather than as seperate entities.

-  - **User testing enabled us to realise a lot of things we see as normal are actually bugs to users**.
+**2. User testing enabled us to realise a lot of things we see as normal are actually bugs to users**.
 This excercise was helpful in actually cutting down on some buggy features before the end of Milestone 3.
 A very clear opinion was a better formatted address name for inputted Places.

-**2. Bugs Fixed:** These are the bugs we were able to fix in time.
+**3. Bugs Fixed:** These are the bugs we were able to fix in time.
   - Calender function adding same events multiple times
   - Welcoming text glitching
   - Overlapping places still get added to the Calender.